 The Student Activities Office encourages you to take advantage of all the ways to get involved in student life and make your out-of-class experience fun and exciting.

-When you think "lecture," you may think "boring," but not our lecture series!
 Educational speakers and performers discuss issues that interest you, such as dating, supernatural phenomena, music piracy, and other hot topics.

+Want to learn more about what happens during the week and weekends on and off campus?
 Check out what's happening on the Current Students website.

 CC Commons is complete with pool tables and is host to a weekly trivia competition, Campus Quizzo.
 This area is the perfect place to relax or take a break from your studies, and is known to occasionally host musical and novelty events.